thoughtbot/superglue/docs/recipes/spa-pagination.md

 !!! info
-In effect, this achieves the same functionality as [Turbo Frames], but Superglue leans more on Unobtrusive Javascript for better ergonomics.
+In effect, this achieves the same functionality as [Turbo Frames], but Superglue leans more on Unobtrusive JavaScript for better ergonomics.

 [Turbo Frames]: https://turbo.hotwired.dev/handbook/frames